xamsmith/TestMergedWith/README.md

 Implicit resources (i.e., ones that are not marked with x:key "-name-", and that get applied automatically by control type) seem to work regardless of where they are defined.

-In the attached single XAML page program, there is a StackLayout defined in MainPage.xaml.
-It references a Style (TitleBarStyle) and a color (Color_1) that are defined at all three levels (PCL, App.xaml and page-level).
-By commenting or uncommenting those at the various levels, all the above scenarios can be tried.